canopy-project/canopy-embedded/docs/free_rtos_porting_plan.md

 Other Canopy libraries

-    red_string - Used a bunch for string manipulation red_json   - Encoding/decoding of JSON
+    red_string.h - Used a bunch for string manipulation red_json.h   - Encoding/decoding of JSON
-    red_test   - Used for reporting by unit tests
+    red_test.h   - Used for reporting by unit tests

     PORTING EFFORT REQUIRED:
     Same effort as for libcanopy.
 The only addition is some more RedString_